sobingt/Aviyel-Blogs-Review/_posts/2022-01-11-installAndSelfHostTypesense.md

 sudo yum install ./typesense-server-0.22.1.x86_64.rpm
 ```

-## Inspecting server healt status and some configuration tips
+## Inspecting server health status and some configuration tips

 Once you've completed the installation, you can check the health of your server by calling the /health API end-point to see if it's ready to accept requests.